AryanPillai2007/Credit-Card-Fraud-Detection/README.md

 The primary goal of this project is to develop a comprehensive fraud detection system that enhances the security and trustworthiness of financial transactions.

+**After reading through the documentation, make sure to check out the [Presentation Folder](/Presentation) for additional insights, visualizations, and detailed findings from the project.**

 ![GitHub](https://img.shields.io/badge/license-MIT-blue)
 ![Python](https://img.shields.io/badge/Python-3.12.0-green)